Majdal Shams: History

-Ottoman period
+Ottoman Syria

 The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.
 According to one version, Majdal Shams was established in 1595 by Druze warlord Fakhr-al-Din II, in order to strengthen Druze presence in the Hermon mount.
 Another version says that the Druze families began to settle on the southern slopes of Mount Hermon in the early 18th century.
 By the late 19th century, Majdal Shams was an important regional center and home of the local Ottoman administrator (Mudir).
 In times of strife, residents of the surrounding villages travelled to Majdal Shams for safety because of the village's elevation and proximity to a major water source at Lake Ram.
 During the winter of 1895, for example, Druze residents of neighboring communities sheltered in Majdal Shams during a local conflict between irregular Druze and Circassian militias.

 The Swiss traveler Burckhardt visited Majdal Shams in 1810.
 He described the village, which he called Medjel, as situated on a small plain high up in the mountains, with a population of Druzes and four or five Christian families.
 W. M. Thomson reported that in 1846, the large village "Mejdel es Shems, [was] inhabited by Druses, a fierce, warlike race, sufficiently numerous to keep the Bedawîn Arabs at a respectful distance."
 In 1870, missionaries associated with the Reformed Presbyterian Church of North America opened a school and church in the town.
 The mission school operated until 1885, when it was closed by Turkish authorities.
 Majdal Shams also attracted foreign geologists such as William Libbey because of the town's proximity to an exposed strata of Jurassic period fossils.
 Fossils excavated at Majdal Shams were acquired by the American University of Beirut and Harvard University.

 In 1838, Eli Smith noted Majdal Shams's population as Druze and Christians.

 Some travelers wrote vivid descriptions of Majdal Shams.
 Herbert Rix visited the town around 1907, and commented that "The whole place swarms with children, and many of them are so pretty that the traveller is at first greatly attracted to them."
 James Kean, who wrote about the town in the 1890s, described Majdal Shams as a "remarkable village" and noted that it was "famous for the manufacture of steel blades."
 Workshops in Majdal Shams continued to make souvenir daggers for European tourists until the 1950s.